yaelcalleja/otter/README.md

 # otter

 An arch based repositorty for cibersecurity made for me :)

+This repositorty is only for learning porpouse, don't use it for any ilegal porpuse.